 A direct link to the spectroscopic exposure time calculator for spectra is: http://hopper.si.edu/etc-cgi/TEST/sao-etc .
 For imaging see this calculator (select MMTcam): http://www.cfa.harvard.edu/mmti/megacam/obs_manual/exptime.html

 Optical train of Binospec.

-The paired fields of view on the sky are shown below in yellow - the separation between them is 1.7 arcmin.
-The green boxes are the guider patrol regions, and the orange box is the wavefront sensor patrol region.
-The labeled dimensions in mm are in the telescope focal plane, not the CCD plane.
+The paired fields of view on the sky are shown below in green - the separation between them is 3.2 arcmin.
+The yellow boxes are the guider patrol regions, and the blue box is the wavefront sensor patrol region.
 The slitmasks cover the guider regions and holes are machined into into the masks at the location of guide stars, to allow for slitmask alignment and guiding.

 Binospec can hold 10 slitmasks, and these can be changed out freely during the day (unlike MMIRS), and potentially at nght.
 However, there is a lead time for machining masks.